Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

  └── app.js         # One or more JavaScript files
 ```

+### Plugin package.json

+The `package.json` configuration includes the following content:

+* Overall
+  * name (must be prepended with `insomnia-plugin-`)
+  * version
+  * main (file entry point)
+* Insomnia-specific metadata
+* Optional plugin metadata
+* External dependencies

 The following is an example minimal `package.json`.
 The `package.json` must contain an `insomnia` attribute to be identified as an Insomnia plugin.

-{:.alert .alert-primary}
-**Note**: If you want to publish an Insomnia plugin on NPM and have it display in the Plugin Hub, you must prefix the name with **insomnia-plugin-**.

 ```
 {
-  "name": "insomnia-plugin-base64",  // NPM module name
-  "version": "1.0.0",               // Plugin version
-  "main": "app.js",                 // Entry point
+  "name": "insomnia-plugin-base64", // NPM module name, must be prepended with insomnia-plugin- "version": "1.0.0",               // Plugin version "main": "app.js",                 // Entry point